 Investing responsibly is a reward in of itself, but here are a few other ways you could derive benefits from it:

-You reward ethical companies: Investing capital into a company props up its valuation, which in turns fattens the pockets of shareholders.
+You reward ethical companies: Investing capital into a company props up its valuation, which in turn fattens shareholders’ pockets.
 In doing so, you show that it pays to be socially responsible.
 In a world where money is considered speech, your invested dollars might be your strongest advocacy weapon.

-You drive social change: Your money has a voice and it’s one you can put to use in making the world a better place.
+You drive social change: Your money has a voice, and it’s one you can use to make the world a better place.
 At the height of the Apartheid regime, it was the action of investors who drew their funds out of South Africa that helped force the government to abandon its racist policies.
 This goes to show the collective power of responsible investing.

-You walk your talk: Anybody can go on a Facebook rant about why sweatshops shouldn’t exist and that the climate crisis deserves our focus and attention, but it’s another thing to commit to tackling those issues with the strength of your portfolio.
+You walk your talk: Anybody can go on a Facebook rant about why sweatshops shouldn’t exist and that the climate crisis deserves our focus and attention.
+Still, it’s another thing to commit to tackling those issues with the strength of your portfolio.

-It’s less risky: Ethical concerns aside, companies that have a high ESG score are less likely to find themselves in massive scandals (like oil spills) that rock their stock prices.
+It’s less risky: Ethical concerns aside, companies with a high ESG score are less likely to find themselves in massive scandals (like oil spills) that rock their stock prices.